Prerequisites

 Get the project’s resource ID:

-Assign the Azure AI User role to a team member:
+- Assign the Foundry User role to a team member:

 -